azat-co/ga-backbone/README.md

   ...
 ```

-addToCart will use trigger() function to notify collection that this particular model is up for the purchase by the user:
+addToCart will use `trigger()` function to notify collection that this particular model (apple) is up for the purchase by the user:

 ```javascript
   ...